Participating in the Parish's Ministry

 On the 3rd Thursday of each month 4 to 6 volunteers from St. Stephen’s serve lunch at the Dew Drop Inn (St. Andrew’s Roman Catholic Church, Red River Rd. at Algoma St.); contact the Soup Kitchen Coordinator to help.

-The Current River Churches’ Food Cupboard is located at Elim Community Church and people who need food can come on Tuesday mornings.
+The Current River Churches’ Food Cupboard is located at Refreshing Waters Community Church and people who need food can come on Tuesday mornings.
 Parishioners may donate food by placing it in the bucket at the top of the stairs at St. Stephen's.
 This food is presented on the 3rd Sunday of each month during the Offertory as a Reverse Offering.

 Mission to Seafarers